pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Developing Leadership Skills

-Leadership can't be taught in a classroomâ€”it must be developed through experience.
+Leadership can't be taught in a classroom—it must be developed through experience.
 Providing leadership opportunities allows children to develop leadership skills in safe, supportive environments.

 #### Leadership Opportunity Types